stanfordnlp/ColBERT-QA/README.md

 ### Implementation

-The system implementation lives as part of the [ColBERT](https://github.com/stanford-futuredata/ColBERT) repository.
+The system implementation lives as part of the parent [ColBERT](https://github.com/stanford-futuredata/ColBERT) repository.
+We will expand on the instructions soon.
+For the general instructions, refer to the README of the parent repository.

 After cloning, make sure you obtain the code for the submodule too: